ejrinkus/TREXX/README.md

 What You Need
 -------------
 Python 2.7

 Regina REXX

 Racket

 All three interpreters should be included in your path.

-Ensure you have a Google+ account and Twitter account **UNIX ONLY**
+Ensure you have a Google+ account and Twitter account

+**UNIX ONLY**

 How to Run the Game
 -------------------
 1)Open terminal in the root folder (trexx) of the project

-2)Type: racket,txtadv/world.rkt,gplus/gplus.py
+2)Type: rexx racket,txtadv/world.rkt,gplus/gplus.py

 3)To find your g+ post:
   1. Make sure you are logged into g+
   2. Go plus.google.com/apps
-  3. Click on Project Default Service Account
+  3. Click on "Project Default Service Account"
-  4. Select the drop down menu and select the post that allows you to post directly to your wall
+  4. Select the drop down menu (should also be "Project Default Service Account").
+  5. Here you should see your activity, which you may choose to share on your home stream.

 How to Play
 -----------